Note: When you work with one of our partners, we may earn a small referral fee. Learn more about our editorial policy and how we make money.

 High HOA Fees

 Q: I found the perfect place, but it comes with HOA fees that are above other comparable communities.
-Does high HOA fees hurt resale value?
+Do high HOA fees hurt resale value?

 On the whole, owning a home is cheaper than renting.
-Recent data suggests that it is about 35% cheaper than renting with low interest rates and staggering rent costs.
+Data suggests that it is about 35% cheaper than renting with low-interest rates and staggering rent costs.

 This 20+ percent margin can get eaten up quickly but high monthly Homeowner’s Association Fees.